Bad Powers

 Restriction: Use only in a game with Bad Powers.

-MONK [M:PR:BL] Does Not Use Lucre Patrick Riley (Bad Powers)
+MONK [M:WWW:BL] Does Not Use Lucre Patrick Riley (Bad Powers)

-You have power over material wealth.
+You have the weakness of poverty.
 Your lucre has no value.
 Any lucre you receive is set aside and cannot be used.
 You may not spend, trade, or give away your lucre.

 History: The Monks have transcended the value of money and material possessions.
 Now they reach out to a greedy and unenlightened cosmos to spread their wisdom and kick some ass.